jinghuazhao/jinghuazhao.github.io/docs/work.md

 [biosketch](jing_cv.pdf) and [ResearchGate
 profile](http://www.researchgate.net/profile/Jing_Hua_Zhao/).
 I finished
-my term as associate editor for [The Scientific World Journal](http://www.hindawi.com/journals/tswj/) in July 2017 and since 2013 I have been a review editor for [Frontiers in Genetics](http://www.frontiersin.org/) ([blog network](http://www.frontiersin.org/blog/all_blogs) and [profile](http://community.frontiersin.org/people/Jing_HuaZhao/44539)) and
+my term as associate editor for [The Scientific World Journal](http://www.hindawi.com/journals/tswj/) in July 2017 and since about 2010 I have been a review editor for [Frontiers in Genetics](http://www.frontiersin.org/) ([blog network](http://www.frontiersin.org/blog/all_blogs) and [profile](http://community.frontiersin.org/people/Jing_HuaZhao/44539)) and